ioschris/DiscordDice/README.md

 # DiscordDice
-A simple dice game with a currency system and gambling mechanisms.
+A simple dice game with a currency system, leaderboards and gambling mechanisms.